-Measure 4f (3.3 pts) Is the school completing required background checks? □ MS □ DNMS Explanation (for DNMS): Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisi to background checks of all applicable individuals (including staff and members of applicable). ÷ Does Not Meet Standard The school has failed to materially comply in the manner described above.
+Measure 4f (3.3 pts) Is the school completing required background checks? □ MS □ DNMS Explanation (for DNMS): Meets Standard: The school materially complies with applicable laws, rules, regulations, and provisi to background checks of all applicable individuals (including staff and members of applicable). - Does Not Meet Standard The school has failed to materially comply in the manner described above.
 Description (For full points, the school must be in compliance with all laws, regulations, ordinances and contractual conditions including the following.)
 Data Source (Epicenter file used unless source is "School" or SPCSA) 1.
 The school timely obtained valid fingerprint clearance for all school employees which would have regular contact with children or with student data, all employees and volunteers of the charter school and all vendor employees situated or regularly on campus NRS 388A.515. • Self-Certification and no adverse related finding in the financial audit.
-2. The charter school maintains up-to-date fingerprints of all Governing Body members as of the testing date NRS 388A.323. • Self-Certification and no adverse related finding in the financial audit.
-3. All Governing Body members, after being appointed, have met the 10-day law regarding fingerprint submissions, pursuant to NRS 388A.323 Fingerprinting of members. • Self-Certification and no adverse related finding in the financial audit.
+2. The charter school maintains up-to-date fingerprints of all Governing Body members as of the testing date NRS 388A.323.
+Self-Certification and no- adverse related finding in the financial audit.
+3. All Governing Body members, after being appointed, have met the 10 day law regarding fingerprint submissions, and maintain compliance with fingerprint requirements pursuant to NRS 388A.323All Governing Body members, after being appointed, have met the 10-day law regarding fingerprint submissions, pursuant to NRS 388A.323 Fingerprinting f members. • Self-Certification and no adverse related finding in the financial audit.